SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

 ## Option 2: Develop the Multi-Tenant Application

-In this approach, you keep the core of your single-tenant application (as contained in the branch [*main-single-tenant*](../../../tree/main-single-tenant)) and add changes to enable the deployment as a multi-tenant application (as contained in the branch [*main-multi-tenant*](../../../tree/main-multi-tenant)).
+In this approach, you keep the core of your single-tenant application (as contained in the branch [*main-single-tenant*](../../../tree/main-single-tenant)) and add changes to enable deployment as a multi-tenant application (as contained in the branch [*main-multi-tenant*](../../../tree/main-multi-tenant)).
 You can easily compare both branches using [GitHub comparison](https://github.tools.sap/erp4sme/partner-reference-application/compare/main-single-tenant..main-multi-tenant).

 > Note: The comparison contains both the multi-tenant enablement and the enhancement for the integration with different ERP back ends.

 Therefore, clone the Partner Reference Application and switch to the branch *main-single-tenant* in the SAP Business Application Studio of your development account.

 Follow the steps described in this section to enhance your application.
-Additionally, find detailed information at
+Additionally, find detailed information in
 - the [CAP Multitenancy Documentation](https://cap.cloud.sap/docs/guides/multitenancy/)
 - the [SAP BTP Implemented Application Router Documentation](https://help.sap.com/docs/btp/sap-business-technology-platform/application-router).